 Designing and distributing surveys focused on specific teams or select employees would usually be a massive challenge for HR departments.
 But by using cutting-edge software, customer engagement can quickly identify the most critical trends, so you can take the corrective actions that lead to a better, more focused, and highly productive workforce.

 While this is the most apparent benefit, it's arguably the most important.
 Employee engagement significantly increases workplace productivity.
 Companies with high employee engagement are 21% more profitable.

-Another benefit of an engaged workforce is lower absenteeism rates, with one poll suggesting teams who were more productive tend to have 41% less sick days .
+Another benefit of an engaged workforce is lower absenteeism rates among employees, with one poll suggesting teams who were more productive tend to have 41% fewer sick days .

-The benefits of employee satisfaction are evident: Less sick days, more productivity, and higher retention rates.
-However, understanding employee feedback needs to be done with a better method than an annual survey.
+The benefits of cultivating employee satisfaction are evident: fewer sick days, more productivity, and higher retention rates.
+However, understanding employee feedback needs to be done through better methods than just annual employee engagement surveys.

-Using smaller, more frequent surveys, you can improve the employee experience by listening to what employees need to create a company culture that keeps them happy and productive
+Through using smaller, more frequent surveys distributed regularly to employees, you can improve the employee experience by listening to what employees need to create a company culture that keeps them happy and productive

 Powerful A.I. technology reveals the true Employee Experience, delivering a continuous view of engagement that's always up to date and connected across the entire organization and employee lifecycle.
 Go beyond periodic, one-way surveys with Qualee and sign up for our FREE Starter Plan today.